-Besides the authenticity of social influencers, influencer marketing works for another good reason: the strength of word-of-mouth.
+Besides the authenticity of influencers, influencer marketing works for another good reason: the strength of word-of-mouth.
 That is, it’s easier to trust the recommendations of a friend than a marketer.
 Ogilvy has found 74% of consumers identify word-of-mouth as a key influencer in their purchasing decision.

 While influencer marketing is still relatively new, last year, 86% of marketers admit to using influencer marketing tactics, while 92% found it effective.

-To start an influencer campaign, the first thing you need to do is define your goals.
+To start an influencer marketing campaign, the first thing you need to do is define your goals.
 That can include: